 I am going to do my best to break that method down for you and show you through text and pictures, what the minion method is and how it works.

 Please note: Jim recommends that you use charcoal briquettes since they tend to burn very evenly.
 I on the other hand much prefer lump charcoal even though it does not burn as evenly.
 I feel that I get a much cleaner flavor due to the lack of additives that you will find in charcoal briquettes.
-Feel free to use whichever type of fuel you like and I won't hold it against you.. this is just personal preference for me.
+Feel free to use whichever type of fuel you like.. this is just personal preference for me.

 To summarize, fill the charcoal chamber with unlit charcoal then place a small bit of lit charcoal on top of the unlit charcoal.
 The idea is that the lit charcoal will maintain a consistent heat and slowly light the charcoal on the bottom over the course of several hours giving you a long, consistent burn time.